aemodular/GRAINS/README.md

 __Grains EnvelopeFollower__
 Tries to mimic the dynamics on audio-in as CV via the audio-out port.
 This can be used as a kind of envelope to drive a Filter and/or VCA for instance.

+__Grains LoFi-MultiFX__
+SinusGenerator/RingModulator/PitchShifter/PhaseShifter/BitCrusher/BitClipper/WaveFolder + Gate.
+There are 5 preset combinations of these effects to select from.
+Many parameters can be modulated.